-This statement provides the University's response to the UK Concordat for Research Integrity (2012) prepared by Research Councils UK (RCUK) and endorsed by the Minister for Universities and Science.
-The statement is intended to inform RCUK, the Higher Education Funding Council for England (HEFCE), the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.
+This statement provides the University's response to the UK Concordat for Research Integrity (October 2019) previously issued by Research Councils UK (RCUK) (now UK Research and Innovation) and endorsed by the Minister for Universities and Science.
+The statement is intended to inform UK Research and Innovation, Research England, the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.